One-Nexus/Synergy/README.md

 ```

-Every configurable aspect of our project can now quickly and easily be changed from just one file, whilst retaining a completely modular architecture.
+Every configurable aspect of your project can now quickly and easily be changed from just one file, whilst retaining a completely modular architecture.

 ### Credits & Notes